webcodedsoft/pgrestify/docs-site/guide/queries/filtering.md

 PGRestify's filtering capabilities provide:

+- **Dual Syntax Support**: Choose between PostgREST operators or ORM-style query builders
 - **Complete Operator Set**: All PostgREST operators for any filtering need
+- **Parameter Binding**: Safe, parameterized queries with the repository pattern
 - **Pattern Matching**: Powerful LIKE/ILIKE operations for text search
 - **Array Operations**: Native array column filtering support
 - **JSON Support**: Query JSON/JSONB columns naturally
-- **Complex Logic**: AND/OR/NOT combinations for sophisticated filters
+- **Complex Logic**: AND/OR/NOT combinations with Brackets for sophisticated filters
-- **Type Safety**: Full TypeScript support for filter operations
+- **Type Safety**: Full TypeScript support for all filter operations
 - **Performance**: Optimized filtering with index awareness
 - **Flexibility**: Dynamic filter building for runtime conditions
+- **Method Chaining**: Fluent APIs in both PostgREST and ORM styles

+### Which Filtering Approach to Choose?

+**Use PostgREST Syntax when:**
+- You prefer direct PostgREST operators (`eq`, `gte`, `ilike`)
+- Working with simple filters
+- You want minimal query transformation
+- Migrating from existing PostgREST applications

+**Use Repository Pattern when:**
+- You prefer SQL-like syntax (`WHERE`, `AND`, `OR`)
+- You need parameter binding for security
+- Building complex conditional logic
+- You want automatic parameter escaping
+- Coming from ORM or similar ORMs

-Master these filtering operators to build precise, efficient queries that retrieve exactly the data you need from your PostgreSQL database.
+Both approaches offer the same filtering power with complete type safety.
+Master these filtering techniques to build precise, efficient queries that retrieve exactly the data you need from your PostgreSQL database.